pydata/patsy/doc/quickstart.rst

    dmatrix("a + b + a:b", data)

-Since this is so common, there's a convenient short-hand (XX link to the other short-hands):
+Since this is so common, there's a convenient short-hand:

 .. ipython:: python

    dmatrix("a*b", data)

-Of course you can use other coding schemes too (or even define your own).
-Here's orthogonal polynomial coding (XX link into the contrasts doc):
+Of course you can use :ref:`other coding schemes
+<categorical-coding-ref>` too (or even :ref:`define your own
+<categorical-coding>`).
+Here's :class:`orthogonal polynomial coding
+<Poly>`:

 .. ipython:: python